Fredyy90/satoshidice-martingalebot/readme.md

-Satoshi Dice matingale Bot
+Satoshi Dice martingale Bot
 ==================================================

 If you like this give me a donation:

-BTC: 16Wv6dSFdeDzNCpW7P7S1cVJ4XdwkiLTn2
+BTC: 1Cc5TUgLFUF2FtjEkTc5Fxh9egTVb5tidh